 Specific Size of Business

 In addition, because every OpenCart platform uses a wide variety of add-ons to function, your site will be totally unique.
-That makes it more difficult for outside support to be helpful, naturally, so it’s best if you are able to work on the site that you built.
+That makes it more difficult for outside support to be helpful, so it’s best if you are able to work on the site that you built.

 While OpenCart is scalable for larger businesses (in theory), I don’t think it’s the best choice.
 The platform gets more and more complicated with every add-on.
 I think eventually a larger merchant would find OpenCart too clumsy to handle complex functions.